 - The Office of Fishing and Boating Access website - This site includes links to online information, publications, and a mapping tool for their more than 200 boat and canoe access sites on coastal waters, great ponds, and rivers throughout Massachusetts.

 2. Check the Water Quality

 Massachusetts beaches typically have good water quality.
 In certain circumstances, however, particularly after heavy rains, contaminants can make the water unsafe for swimming.
 These websites can help you check the water quality (and temperature—another important quality condition!) before heading to the beach:

 - Massachusetts Department of Public Health Marine Beach Testing in Massachusetts - This site provides results of mandatory water quality testing for public and semi-public marine beaches in Massachusetts.

-- Cape Cod Bathing Beach Water Quality Testing - This Barnstable County website gives color-coded information on beach water quality for Cape Cod, organized by town.
+- Cape Cod Bathing Beach Water Quality Testing - This Barnstable County website gives a color-coded beach map and beach sample results of beach water quality for Cape Cod, organized by town.

 - Boston Harbor Beaches - Produced by the Massachusetts Water Resources Authority, this site gives monitoring results for beaches in Boston Harbor.

 - Coastal Water Temperature - This National Oceanic and Atmospheric Administration (NOAA) National Oceanographic Data Center page includes water temperatures for Atlantic Coast sites, including sites in Boston Harbor, Woods Hole, and Fall River.

 3. Keep the Water Clean